Image Credit: DogTime

 Health Issues and Lifespan of the Shollie

 Hip dysplasia is a condition common in both the GSDs and Border Collies, which makes it a likely condition in your Shollie.
 The Shepherd Collie Mix is also prone to eye problems.
-Ensure you also regularly clean their ears to prevent ear infections.
-The lifespan of the Shepherd Collie Mix is between 10 and 17 years, just like their parents.
+Ensure you regularly clean their ears to prevent ear infections.
+The lifespan of the Shepherd Collie Mix is between 10 and 17 years, just like their parent breed.

 Getting a Shollie

-If you decide to buy a dog rather than rescue, make sure to get your dog from a reputable breeder as this will ensure you get a healthy pup.
-Ensure your pup is genetically tested, or your seller has checkup certificates of the pup’s parents so that you are well aware of the health issues to expect from your dog.
+If you decide to buy a dog rather than rescue, make sure to get your dog from a reputable breeder, as this will ensure you get a healthy pup.
+Ensure your puppy is genetically tested, or your seller has checkup certificates of the pup’s parents so that you are well aware of the health issues to expect from your dog.

 Also, make sure you also get an AKC certification that shows both parents are purebred dogs.
 Check that the pup’s flea treatment, vaccinations, and deworming are up to date.
 A Border German Shepherd Mix pup will cost between $450 and $950, but you can also adopt one from your nearest animal shelter at a more affordable price.